 Improve patient management procedures

-Personal medical personnel are often required to complete post-discharge follow-up, schedule appointments, client feedback, and even patient care guidelines.
+Personal medical personnel is often required to complete post-discharge followup, schedule appointments, get client feedback, and even develop patient care guidelines.

 Using integrated hospital call center systems, they can better handle these various activities.